 The purpose of our residential care is to return a child back to a loving family in the community.

-1 – 2 Reintegrated children and their siblings: We believe children are best cared for in loving and stable families.
+1 – 2 Family reintegration: We believe children are best cared for in loving and stable families.

 Reintegrated children are children who were once in the residential care and were successfully placed back to their families.
 There is co-operation between the centre and their families, we support the families the best way we can so that they are stable enough to be able to accommodate their children.
 Once reintegrated, Macheo’s social workers do regular follow ups to ensure they are safe and progressing well.

 If the reintegrated children have siblings who need our care we also intervene and enroll them into our program.